Coderdude112/P4wnP1-A.L.O.A.-Payloads/README.md

 # P4wnP1-A.L.O.A.-Payloads

-Payloads I use on my P4wnP1 A.L.O.A.

-All of my payloads use the **US** keyboard layout
+All of my payloads use the **US** keyboard layout Please read the MIT license for more info on what you can do with my payloads

-### *How to use my payloads*
+### How to use my payloads

-* HID scripts should be placed in `/usr/local/P4wnP1/HIDScripts` or you can just copy and paste them into the HIDScripts section of the web editor
+* HID scripts should be placed in `/usr/local/P4wnP1/HIDScripts`, or you can just copy and paste the scripts to the "HIDScripts" section of the web interface and save it there

-* Bash scripts should be placed in `/usr/local/P4wnP1/scripts` Bash scripts can be run with a trigger and can be configured on the trigger actions tab of the web editor

-* If you need to install some package on the pi that requires internet access please see [this](https://youtu.be/QEWaIoal5qU) video.
+* If you need to install some package on the Pi that requires internet access please see [this](https://youtu.be/QEWaIoal5qU) video

-   *Note this video is not made by me.* After doing the instructions on this video the IP of P4wnP1 is `172.16.0.1:8000`
+  * **Note:** This video is not made by me, but I found it useful
+  * After doing the instructions on this video the IP of P4wnP1 should be `172.16.0.1:8000`

-### *I am NOT responsible for what you do with these payloads*
+## I am NOT responsible for what you do with these payloads

-Please read the MIT license for more info
+## I assume ZERO responsibility for what you do with these payloads